-As we mentioned in this blog post, Microsoft Power BI is the industry-leading business intelligence platform with more than 115 million users — and growing.
-This is THE data solution of choice for companies around the world.
-In 2020, the Power BI market represented more than $20 billion, and is estimated to double by 2026.
+Microsoft Power BI is the industry-leading business intelligence platform with more than 115 million users — and growing.
+This is the data solution of choice for companies around the world.
+In 2020, the Power BI market represented more than $20 billion, and that number is expected to double by 2026.
 The demand for Power BI is huge, and it’s still growing.

 So what’s the secret to Microsoft Power BI’s success?
 It’s secure, it integrates a lot of tech in one convenient place, and it’s easy to implement.
 These factors make it a no-brainer for loads of companies.